OpenSourceEconomics/ada_topics/src/ada_topics/pandas_basics/missing_data/objectives_materials.md

 After working through this topic, you should be able to:

-- explain why it may be misleading to just ignore missing data
+- explain that some command accept parameters for handling missing data in different ways

+- identify missing values in a pandas Series

-- discuss different strategies to deal with missing data
+- explicitly exclude missing data from Series

 ## Materials